spin/dotfiles/README.md

 ## About

-This is some configurations and plugins I used in my daily job.
+Here are some configurations and plugins I used in my daily job.

 ## Vundle Installation